Southwest® Rapid Rewards® Performance Business Credit Card review

-If you don’t feel comfortable paying $199 per year for an airline credit card for your business but you still want a co-branded Southwest credit card, then you may want to consider the Southwest Rapid Rewards® Premier Business Credit Card.
-This card will cost you just $99 per year, yet you’ll earn a generous sign-up bonus as well as points for each dollar you spend on your card.
-You won’t get elite perks like in-flight Wi-Fi credits or a credit for Global Entry or TSA Precheck, but the annual cost is cut in half with this card.
+If you don’t feel comfortable paying $199 per year for an airline credit card for your business but you still want a co-branded Southwest credit card, then you may want to consider the Southwest® Rapid Rewards® Premier Business Credit Card.
+This card will cost you just $99 per year, yet you’ll earn a generous sign-up bonus as well as a similar rewards rate.
+You won’t get elite perks like in-flight Wi-Fi credits or a credit for Global Entry or TSA PreCheck, and you’ll only get two complimentary EarlyBird Check-In® boarding upgrades each year instead of four upgraded boardings through Southwest, but the annual cost is cut in half with this card.

 The Ink Business Preferred lets you earn points in the Chase Ultimate Rewards program, which also lets you redeem for cash back, gift cards, statement credits and merchandise.
-You can also redeem points for travel through the Chase portal and get 25 percent more value when you do, and you can transfer points to not only Southwest but also to partners like Emirates, IHG Rewards, British Airways and more.
-Also, note that the Ink Business Preferred will only set you back $95 per year.
+You can also redeem points for travel through the Chase portal and get 25 percent more value when you do.
+Plus, you can transfer points to not only Southwest but also to partners like Emirates, IHG Rewards, British Airways and more.
+Also, note that the Ink Business Preferred’s annual fee will only set you back $95 per year.

-Bankrate’s Take—Is the Southwest Rapid Rewards Premier Business worth it?
+Bankrate’s Take—Is the Southwest Rapid Rewards Performance Business Credit Card worth it?

-The Southwest Rapid Rewards Premier Business can easily be worth it if you fly with Southwest a lot and you want access to some frequent flyer perks.
-With 3 points per dollar awarded on Southwest purchases, this card is also an excellent option if you want to earn as many points as possible.
+The Southwest Rapid Rewards Performance Business can easily be worth it if you often travel with Southwest and its partner hotels and rental car services and want access to some frequent flyer perks.
+With 4 points per dollar on Southwest purchases plus excellent rewards on a variety of other popular business expenses, this card can be a stellar option if you want the best perks and rewards available for Southwest Airlines travel.